<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1626856382024450&amp;ev=PageView&amp;noscript=1">

 Get involved

 Looking for opportunities to “sharpen the saw” and invest in yourself and your team over the summer and beyond?
-CJP is compiling a number of virtual opportunities and resources to assist
+CJP is compiling a number of virtual opportunities and resources to assist.
+Some examples of what’s on our resource hub for you and your team:

 CJP’s Hineni Volunteer Network